 Tom was mourned by his second wife Clara, for whom it must have been strange seeing her husband being buried with his first spouse; she was however, happy to go along with his wishes.
 Both widowed, Tom (50) and Clara (49) had married during World War II on October 15th 1942; coincidentally Tom’s first marriage was during the 1st World War, perhaps it was a good job for mankind that he did not wed for a third time!
 Apparently news of the wedding did not go down well with either family; the couples response was to conceal their Sunday best under their coats, catch a Red and White bus to Ponty and quietly tie the knot in the Registry Office.
 Needless to say, the reception afterwards was not an all-ticket affair!
 Tom and Clara, who coincidentally shared the same birthday (July 5th), would have known each other as children as both family’s lived on New Road, and indeed they both attended the same Chapel (Noddfa).
 But it was tragic endings to both of their marriages which brought them together in middle age.
 Clara Thomas nee Monks was born in Ynysybwl in 1893, shortly after her parents (George and Mary Monks) and her five older siblings (Eleanor, twins John W. and Benjamin, Alice and Harry) had moved down from Leeds in West Yorkshire so her father could work at the Lady Windsor Colliery.
 Clara had lost her husband through stone dust on the lungs; indeed it was his condition which had prevented the couple from emigrating.
 They had already started packing, when their visa applications were rejected; the large trunk, in which they intended to take their belongings, ended up, complete with faded address labels, sitting poignantly in my parents garden shed in Abercynon.
 Clara was a local businesswoman and so was financially quite comfortable; Tom moved into her house at 8 Thompson Street, where he lived happily until his premature death 12 years later.
 For the first time in his life he had no money worries, not that he did worry much – apparently as long as he had enough for a packet of “Woodbines” he was content!
 Clara had been unable to have children of her own, and now became step-mam to the three Moses boys who were still young enough to be still living at home.

 This turned out to be the start of a happier period in my father John’s life after years of being passed from relative to relative; he now adapted well to belated normal family life – eldest brother Glyn would send back postage stamps to him at Thompson Street from his overseas wartime postings for his collection.
 Unfortunately Clara found it harder to win over the other boys; she and Dave never got on whilst she never saw Rod again after his wedding day!
-The three younger boys were it seems raised quite separately from their older brothers, and this fractured upbringing coupled with The Second World War, meant they ended up more like cousins rather than brothers.
+The two younger boys were it seems raised quite separately from their older brothers, and this fractured upbringing coupled with The Second World War, meant they ended up more like cousins rather than brothers.
+My father in particular would eventually end up having a “Christmas card relationship” with his siblings.
 This is perfectly illustrated by a story recalled by my Cousin Glyn :- He tells of being taken by his father (Gwilym) to a football match in 1966 at the Beachley Army Apprentices School in the shadow of the 1st Severn Bridge.
 After a while he was introduced to a man standing next to them who turned out to be his Uncle John (my father), who he did not know even existed!
 As it turned out, my father was the only step-son to remain in regular contact with Clara, honouring a death bed promise to Tom to “Look after your mother“.
 Although my brother Ian and I knew that she was not our biological nan, we had a normal grandson/grandmother relationship for some 13 years.
 Clara was one of my Godparents, and visits to “Nani in the Bwl” were regular fortnightly events; on the bus via Ponty in the winter months and a walk over the mountain via Pen Parc Farm in the summer.
 The house in Thompson Street had not changed at all over the years – no hot water, no bathroom, a pantry instead of a fridge and a kitchen dominated by a huge built in oven which took up almost an entire wall.
 Whenever we visited Clara, always on a Friday, we were served tea on a table covered by possibly the worlds thickest table cloth, which looked as if it could have served as a blackout curtain during the war!
 Underneath the table was plunged into total darkness, and anybody foolish enough to try and retrieve a dropped piece of sandwich, risked having their hand bitten off by Clara’s snappy, spoilt Pekinese dog Fifi.
 The “cwtch” wall was dominated by a large oval photograph of Tom which was an enlargement of a picture which had appeared, believe it or not, in the November 1951 issue of “THE GEOGRAPHICAL MAGAZINE“.

 Tom and Clara’s brush with “fame” happened by accident when a writer and photographer were dispatched to Ynysybwl to write and photograph an article about life in a typical Welsh pit village.
 Overshooting their brief, they found the local hotel was full, but luckily Tom and Clara were able to offer them a bed for the night at Thompson Street as none of the boys were at home at the time.
 Whilst there in the evening, the photographer Philip Boucas took the presumably unplanned shot of Mr. and Mrs. Moses relaxing by the fireside after a hard day’s work.
 Apart from a group wedding shot, these photographs are all I have to remember my grandfather by – he is also pictured in the magazine working underground, where unfortunately he was called erroneously “Gwelyn Moses“.
 The article entitled “A coalminers quality” was written by H. Dennis Jones and captures a way of life which has now disappeared for ever.